Frequently Asked Questions (FAQ)

 Treatment is a highly subjective experience, and as such the length of time is dependent upon the individual.
 Length of treatment is determined by the client's motivation, complexity of the presenting issues, and availability of resources.

-Individual Therapy, Family Therapy, Group Therapy, Couples Therapy, Play Therapy, Pre-Marital Counseling, E-Therapy (Skype/Phone), Pain Management, Hypnotherapy
+Individual Therapy, Family Therapy, Group Therapy, Couples Therapy, Play Therapy, Pre-Marital Counseling.
+We offer counseling through Telehealth or in-person appointments.

 A Licensed Clinical Psychologist ( Ph.D. or Psy.D.)is a mental health provider licensed by the Psychology Board in the State of Ohio.
 A Licensed Psychologist typically has a doctoral degree in psychology or a related field, and training which includes over 100 credit hours of graduate or post-doctoral supervised training.
 While on a pre-doctoral and post-doctoral internship, the student provides mental health services under the supervision of a Licensed Psychologist.